global/luascli/README.md

 - status: show the operational status of the line
 - map: display the location of the luas stop on the map (default browser)
 - address: display the address of a particular luas stop
+- time: display the inbound/outbout timetable of a particualr luas stop

 Examples: